 Chapter 7 Bankruptcy is a legal procedure that can clear away the majority of your debts.
-A Chapter 7 bankruptcy can be filed by individuals or businesses.
+A Chapter 7 bankruptcy can be filed by individuals or businesses – see 11 U.S.C. §§ 101(41).
 This article focuses on individual, or consumer, Chapter 7 Bankruptcy in Florida.

 Chapter 7 is most commonly referred to as liquidation bankruptcy because your non-exempt property is used to pay back your creditors.
 Filing for Chapter 7 bankruptcy in Florida has many advantages since Florida has some of the strongest exemptions to protect your property in the United States.
 One of the most famous exemptions is the Florida homestead exemption to protect your home.

-There is still a chance for you to be eligible to file chapter 7 bankruptcy in Florida even if you fail the means test.
-If your income is above the median income in Florida for a household of your size, you must consider IRS allowable expenses to determine if your disposable monthly income is less than $137 per month.
-If you are not eligible to file Chapter 7 Bankruptcy in Florida you may want to explore filing Chapter 13 Bankruptcy.
+You may still be eligible to file Chapter 7 bankruptcy in Florida even if you fail the means test.
+If your income is above the median income in Florida for a household of your size, you must consider IRS allowable expenses to determine if your disposable monthly income is less than $137.
+If you are not eligible to file Chapter 7 Bankruptcy in Florida, you may want to explore filing Chapter 13 Bankruptcy.

 Note: You are not required to pass the means test if the majority of your debts are business debts.

 To get a good picture of your debts and liabilities, you will need to obtain a copy of your credit report.
-Keep in mind that the information contained inside your credit report will help you in preparing the bankruptcy forms, specifically the section where you must list the names, addresses, and amounts of all of your debts.
+The information contained inside your credit report will help you prepare the bankruptcy forms, specifically the section where you must list the names, addresses, and amounts of all of your debts.

-You can obtain a free copy of your credit report, but please keep in mind that the free report may only be available once per year.
+You can obtain a free copy of your credit report, but please note that the free report may only be available once per year.

 Additionally, if you are working with an attorney in your case, a Chapter 7 Bankruptcy attorney will normally obtain a copy of your credit report in order to properly list and classify your debts in the bankruptcy schedules and forms.